 How Many Types Of Belly Fat Are There?

 There are two types of belly fat:

 - Subcutaneous fat – this one lies just under the skin, and it produces healthy hormones such as leptin.

 - Visceral fat/intra-abdominal fat – This type of belly fat is found deeper, around internal organs such as the liver, intestines, and also underneath the abdominal wall.
 Visceral fat contains more cytokines than subcutaneous fat (4).
 Cytokines may increase the risk for chronic health problems in an individual.
-Furthermore, too much visceral fat may increase a person’s risk to asthma, cancer, dementia, cardiovascular diseases, and colorectal cancer as well (4).
+Furthermore, too much visceral fat may increase a person’s risk of asthma, cancer, dementia, cardiovascular diseases, and colorectal cancer as well (4).

 A stress belly can be just that, stressful.
 This is especially true when you really don’t know what is causing it and how to get rid of it for good.
 Luckily, there are many remedies and ways to prevent the formation of this type of belly fat in the first place.
-As a rule of thumb, whenever you are trying to lose weight/fat in whatever part of the body – one technique you can try this is improving your eating habits and exercising more.
+As a rule of thumb, whenever you are trying to lose weight/fat in whatever part of the body – one technique you can try is improving your eating habits and exercising more.